samsquire/ideas4/README.md

 # 439. The fusion of Distributed programming, multithreading parallel programming and asynchronous programming

-# 440. Define the recursion stack
+# 440. Render and define the recursion stack

+I sometimes need to imagine the recursive stack to understand the recursive function.

 # 441. Async language and language with 4 colours of methods